gitworkflows/DEV-AiEXEC/SECURITY.md

 ## Security Policy

-This security policy applies to all public projects under the aiexec-ai organization on GitHub.
+This security policy applies to all public projects under the khulnasoft-lab organization on GitHub.
 We prioritize security and continuously work to safeguard our systems.
 However, vulnerabilities can still exist.
 If you identify a security issue, please report it to us so we can address it promptly.

-### Security Measures
+### Security/Bugfix Versions

-1. **Automated Security Scanning**
-   - Code is automatically scanned for vulnerabilities using Bandit and Safety
-   - Dependencies are regularly checked for known vulnerabilities
-   - Pre-commit hooks enforce security checks before code is committed

-2. **Security/Bugfix Versions**
 - Fixes are released either as part of the next minor version (e.g., 1.3.0 → 1.4.0) or as an on-demand patch version (e.g., 1.3.0 → 1.3.1)
 - Security fixes are given priority and might be enough to cause a new version to be released
-   - Critical security updates are backported to the last stable release when possible

-3. **Dependency Management**
-   - All dependencies are pinned to specific versions
-   - Regular dependency updates are performed with security checks
-   - Automatic dependency updates are monitored and reviewed

-4. **Secure Development Practices**
-   - Code reviews are required for all changes
-   - Security-focused code reviews for sensitive areas
-   - Regular security training for core contributors

 ## Reporting a Vulnerability